xemu-project/xemu-website/docs/docs/faq.md

 #### Q: Does game `x`  work?
 Possibly.
 [Check the compatibility list](https://xemu.app) first if you're curious, or try it out for yourself.
 You are invited to submit a compatibility report too.

-#### Q: The compatibility list says my game is Playable, but it's not working (freezes, dirty disc).
+#### Q: The compatibility list says my game is Playable, why is it not working (freezes, dirty disc)?
 There are multiple reasons why a game might not work, including various system issues, corrupted cache, bad disc dump, or regression in xemu compatibility.
 First try [downloading the version of xemu](https://github.com/xemu-project/xemu/releases) mentioned on the compatibility page.
 If the old version of xemu works and the latest does not, please report the issue to us.

 #### Q: Does xemu run my game's `default.xbe`?